ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Flex Wrap.md

 ### **Wrap Reverse**

-The break line will upline the rightmost items:
+The break line will happen and the rightmost items will be moved to the upper line:

 ![](https://lh4.googleusercontent.com/Izm4kY_rDDogIAaTf0sIdNhIDiOrty4LycVBKfRwzwEdv6W3r77humceK6sCJp-UvRW1LZAXY6TrJ8grVF7kJ_uxh5_6B-1BNmn0RUb_A9x8Zi76BoHdMRMIJA6-hDmbeYPN8mJP)